MicrosoftDocs/customer-insights/ci-docs/export-mailchimp.md

 ## Known limitations

-- The maximum customer profiles per export to Mailchimp is up to 1 million, which can take up to three hours.
+- Up to 1 million customer profiles per export to Mailchimp can take up to three hours.
 The number of customer profiles that you can export to Mailchimp depends on your contract with Mailchimp.
 - Exports to Mailchimp is limited to segments.

 ## Set up connection to Mailchimp